DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### Kubernetes Namespace

-When creating ZFS PV/PVCs, they all need to exist in the same namespace and all need to request the same size storage resource, or things will mysteriously not work at all.
+When creating ZFS snapshot and clone PVCs, they all need to exist in the same namespace and all need to request the same size storage resource, or things will mysteriously not work at all.

 For this demo we'll create a `devcontainer` namespace [like vxlabs](https://vxlabs.com/2021/11/21/using-kubernetes-for-development-containers/#create-and-set-namespace).